aws-samples/serverless-samples/owasp-api-security-controls-demo/fulfillment/README.md

 ## How it works

 This service has 2 interfaces.
 The first is a queue based interface that accepts orders from the order service.
 A lambda function persists orders in a DynamoDB table with status as "PENDING".

-The API gateway integrates with another Lambda function to retrieve outstanding orders and update order status.
+The API gateway integrates with a different Lambda function to retrieve outstanding orders and update order status. **IAM mitigates for broken authentication**.

 ### Listing outstanding orders

-The `listPendingOrders` resource uses a global index to query orders at status "PENDING".
+The `listPendingOrders` resource uses a global index to query orders with status "PENDING".

 ### Updating order

-As baristas pick up orders for processing, they can move the order to IN_PROGRESS and finally "CLOSE" them.
+As baristas pick up orders for processing, they can move the order to "IN_PROGRESS" and mark them "DONE" once coffee is prepared.
 The `updateOrderStatus` resource accepts a POST request to update order status.

 ## Testing controls